Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Conclusion

-The key to enabling a surrogate acceleration of geometric MCMC is our derivative-informed operator learning formulation.
-We present an operator learning objective in $H^1_{\mu}$ Sobolev space with Gaussian measure that exerts error control in the stochastic derivative of the PtO map.
-Such a formulation is naturally equipped with the Poincar\'e inequality for nonlinear mappings on function spaces, which is used to derive a $L^2_{\mu}$ approximation error bound for the reduced basis neural operator surrogate consisting of three sources of error: (i) neural network approximation of the optimal reduced mapping, (ii) basis truncation error, (iii) sampling error when applicable.
-Our numerical examples show that derivative-informed $H^1_{\mu}$ operator learning achieves similar generalization accuracy in predicting the observable and its parametric derivative with at least 16--25 times less training sample generation cost than the conventional $L^2_{\mu}$ operator learning.
-For coefficient inversion in nonlinear diffusion--reaction PDE, we observe an estimated 166 times difference in training sample generation cost between derivative-informed $H^1_{\mu}$ and conventional $L^2_{\mu}$ operator learning for reaching a meaningful speedup compared to mMALA.
+The key to enabling surrogate acceleration of geometric MCMC is our derivative-informed operator learning formulation.
+We present an operator learning objective in $H^1_{\mu}$ Sobolev space with Gaussian measure that controls error in approximating the stochastic derivative of the PtO map.
+This formulation is naturally equipped with the Poincar\'e inequality for nonlinear mappings on function spaces, which is used to derive a $L^2_{\mu}$ approximation error bound for the reduced basis neural operator surrogate consisting of three sources of error: (i) neural network approximation of the optimal reduced mapping, (ii) basis truncation error, and (iii) sampling error when applicable.
+Our numerical examples show that derivative-informed $H^1_{\mu}$ operator learning achieves similar generalization accuracy in predicting the observable vector and the reduced Jacobian of the PtO map with at least 16--25 times fewer training sample generation cost than conventional $L^2_{\mu}$ operator learning.
+For coefficient inversion in a nonlinear diffusion--reaction PDE, we observe an estimated 166 times difference in training sample generation cost between derivative-informed $H^1_{\mu}$ and conventional $L^2_{\mu}$ operator learning for achieving an acceleration of mMALA.